ctuning/ck-kann/README.md

 **NB:** For the first KaNN model to be installed on the platform, you will be prompted to select a package with the ImageNet validation dataset.
-Please select `imagenet-2012-val-min` containing 500 images, and then enter to confirm the default path.
+Please select `imagenet-2012-val-min` containing 500 images, and then press `Enter` to confirm the default path.

 **NB:** For the AlexNet and GoogleNet models, you will be prompted to choose between two options.
-Please select the one ending with `-fast-mirror` for a faster download.
+Please select the ones ending with `-fast-mirror` to download faster.

 **NB:** Each of the `ck install package:kanndataset*` commands performs the following:
 1. Downloads the corresponding Caffe model.